 Evans Looking For Cup Magic With Moreira

-As a child Will Evans was not allowed on course to go racing in Singapore but it did not stop him marvelling at the skills of champion jockey .
+As a child Will Evans was not allowed on course to go racing in but it did not stop him marvelling at the skills of champion .

 The son of then Singapore race caller Craig Evans, who recently started a third season of calling in Dubai, Evans would sit at home more on watching the racing action than his school studies.

-Back in Australia, 22-year-old Evans is working at and has been entrusted with the strapping duties of second favourite, the Moreira-ridden Constantinople.
+Back in Australia, 22-year-old Evans is working at Lindsay Park and has been with the strapping duties of Melbourne Cup second favourite, the Moreira-ridden Constantinople.

-Evans met Moreira on rare trackwork visits in Singapore and treasures a pair of goggles the champion rider gave him after he won a International Jockeys' Challenge.
+Evans met Moreira on rare trackwork visits in Singapore and treasures a pair of goggles the champion rider gave him after he won a Hong Kong International Jockeys’ Challenge.

 “It was heartbreaking not being able to go to the races in Singapore, but I’d be at home every Friday night and Sunday afternoon watching the races,” Evans said.